 Meet Andrew Rowen

-Andrew Rowen’s novels retell the history of the encounters between Europeans and the Caribbean’s Taíno peoples from a bicultural perspective, based on primary sources, anthropological studies, and visits to sites where Columbus and Taíno chieftains lived, met, and fought.
-Encounters Unforeseen: 1492 Retold (2017) portrays the life stories of the chieftains and Columbus from youth through their first encounters in 1492 and was praised for historical accuracy.
-Columbus and Caonabó: 1493–1498 Retold (2021) relates the bitter conflict and war between Columbus and Chief Caonabó during the period of Columbus’s second voyage and was praised for scholarship.
+Andrew Rowen’s novels retell the history of the encounters between European and Taíno peoples in the Caribbean from a bicultural perspective, based on primary sources, anthropological studies, and visits to sites where Columbus and Taíno chieftains lived, met, and fought.
+Encounters Unforeseen: 1492 Retold (2017) portrays the life stories of the chieftains and Columbus from youth through their first contacts in 1492 and was praised for historical accuracy.
+Columbus and Caonabó: 1493–1498 Retold (2021) relates the bitter war between Columbus and Chief Caonabó during the period of Columbus’s second voyage and was praised for scholarship.
+His third book, Isabel, Anacaona & Columbus’s Demise: 1498–1502 Retold, depicts the least studied years of Española’s brutal conquest and will be released on November 10, 2025.

 The photo was taken while examining Taíno rock carvings (Las Caritas) on the cliff overlooking the Taíno Lake Hagueygabon (the modern Lake Enriquillo) in the western Dominican Republic.